chrisdursoorg/bitstrm/README.md

 ## Motivation

 The primary motivation for compression is to improve performance and or permit problems that would otherwise exceed memory capacity to be solved.
-Improvement of performance may be achieved by reducing transit to and from from slower memory sources and deposits,  by increasing the information density in any storage and by permitting more advanced (and typically larger) or additional data structures to reside in the same or smaller memory footprint as their less advanced counterparts.
-You can use bitstrm methods directly or as primitives to an built up codec or datastructure.
+Improvement of performance may often be achieved by reducing transit to and from from slower memory sources and deposits.
+Additional mechanisms for performance improvement include, increasing the information density, particularly in conjunction with improvemnets in data locality to win the optimization either at the CPU memory bus level or at the CPU rack/switch level.
+Further improvements in data density may permit advanced (and typically larger) or additional data structures to reside in the same or smaller memory footprint as their less performant counterparts.

+The Bitstrm library may be used directly or to an built up a codec or datastructure.

 ## Implementation

-Implemented as a header only library compatible to `-std=c++11`, this code offers lightweight compilation (e.g. even weighty `std::ostream` for print comes in with optional `#include "/bitstrm/print.hpp"` ).
+Implemented primarily as header only library compatible to `-std=c++11`, this code offers lightweight compilation (e.g. even weighty `std::ostream` for print comes in with optionally such as with `#include "/bitstrm/print.hpp"` inclusion ).
 Note that I've included a few references to `boost_1_57`.
 They may possibly be omitted.
 Optional example code and boost style unit testing can be built with `cmake`.

 ## Features